 Considering the orientations proposed for the entire City Centre, detailed development plans have been prepared for the southwest and northwest quadrants.
+However, while fairly detailed, these development plans must only serve as an indication of what the development could look like; an illustration of one of many development scenarios, in conformity with the design orientations for the City Centre.
 Several objectives in the Planning Program are particularly relevant for providing a framework for development in these sectors.
 It is important to remember the importance of: